AkramElgazzar/Web-Scraping-Job-Listings/README.md

 ## Features

 Extracts job details from 644 pages, resulting in a dataset of 17745 rows × 7 columns.

 Fetches information including:
-Job Name
+-Job Name
-Company Name
+-Company Name
-Location
+-Location
-Job Type
+-Job Type
-Experience Level
+-Experience Level
-Years of Experience
+-Years of Experience
-Skills
+-Skills
-Stores the data in a pandas DataFrame for easy analysis and manipulation.
+-Stores the data in a pandas DataFrame for easy analysis and manipulation.

 ## Libraries Used
 - requests library